Lada 110

 The Lada 110 or VAZ-2110 is a compact car built by the Russian automaker AvtoVAZ from 1995 to 2009.
 It spawned two close derivatives: the Lada 111 estate and the Lada 112 hatchback.

+The Lada 110 and its variants were replaced in 2007 by the Lada Priora; which was a largely restyled and modernised version of the Lada 110.

 History

 The prototype of the Lada 110, known as the 300 series, was created in 1987 and optimized for aerodynamics in Zuffenhausen, Germany, in cooperation between AvtoVAZ and Porsche engineers.
 The first photos of the new compact car were published in the popular monthly magazine Za Rulem in November 1990, and the car itself was demonstrated at the AvtoVAZ Tolyatti factory in 1991.
 Serial production was planned to start in the following year, but an economic crisis stalled the project and the first cars did not roll off the assembly line until June 27, 1995.
 The Lada 110 featured a 1.6 litre engine producing approximately 90 hp.
 Production began with 8-valve engines; a 16 valve engine was offered later.
 Overall, the car weighed around 1050 kilograms (2315 lb).
 It had electric windows, trip computer, power steering, and galvanized body panels.
 Fuel-injected models were equipped with electronic engine management system.
 In early 2006, new taillights and a new dashboard were introduced.

 The car was very successful in the domestic Russian market.
 It is still popular among taxi drivers in the Southern Federal District for the price-quality ratio.

-In 2007, the Lada 110, 111 and 112 were restyled, modernised and relaunched as the Lada Priora.
+In 2007, the Lada 110 family was restyled and modernised, and relaunched as the Lada Priora.